9ae/bellave/Sun and Moon.md

 Elanor plays the part of a grieving widow well ends with she reveals he knows he a mistress

+*In a room with no windows sits an KAI and ELANOR.
+There's a half empty box of tissues and by it a trash can filled with them.*

+Kai: So Thursday night was the last time you saw Kenji Ishida?

+Elanor: *sniffs and nods* Yes.
+After our fight, he stormed out. *cries again* I wish those weren't our last words.

+Kai: What he say anything when he left?

+Elanor: Nothing *sniff sniff*  When he's angry, he just shuts down.
+He becomes a statue, it's impossible to get through to him, he won't even look at you.

+Kai: What do you do then?

+Elanor: What can I do?! *yells back*

+Kai: *startled by Elanor's response*

+Elanor: It feels no matter what I do, no matter how hard I try.
+Our marriage is bonded to sail off the end of the earth. it's just... we were going to work things out.
+He finally agree to see counseling together.

+Kai: Uh no, not the one next door...

+Elanor: No, someone from church recommend us a guy from Auburndale.

 # S 2: noon Diane
 > Mentions lunch form Press
 Starts to hint that Diane knows Elanor